Beyond the standard read and write operations, you want to perform card-type-specific operations, e.g. increment or decrement counters.

 - High development effort: Even for simple operations, you need to run a series of commands, which increases complexity.

-- Potential performance loss: This is the case for certain card systems and especially if the host protocol is slow.
+- Potential performance loss: This is the case for certain card types and especially if the host protocol is slow.
 Performance loss is due to the large number of commands per operation, the time to wait for the each response, and the fact that large data volumes must be transmitted in several batches.

 - Card-type-specific implementation: Your application won't work with a different card type.

-- Custom retry mechanisms and error handling: In contrast to our card-type-independent command set VHL, you need to take care of this yourself, especially with regard to potential connection loss due to particularities of the reader's operating volume.
+- Custom retry mechanisms and error handling: In contrast to our card-type-independent command group VHL, you need to take care of this yourself, especially with regard to potential connection loss due to particularities of the reader's operating volume.

 Extensive knowledge of card type required: We assume you are familiar with the specification for the relevant card type.